data-apis/array-api/spec/API_specification/linear_algebra_functions.md

 (function-eig)=
 ### eig(x, /)

-Computes the eigenvalues and eigenvectors of a square matrix (or stack of square matrices) `x`.
+Computes the eigenvalues and eigenvectors of a square matrix (or a stack of square matrices) `x`.

 #### Parameters

 -   **x**: _&lt;array&gt;_

     -   input array having shape `(..., M, M)` and whose innermost two dimensions form square matrices.
-Must have a data type of either `float32` or `float64`.
+Must have a floating-point data type.

         TODO: support complex numbers